Jan-9C/deathcounter_ocr/README.md

 # deathcounter_ocr

-A python script which detects death messages for games by using Optical Character Recognition.
+A python script which detects death messages for Elden Ring by using Optical Character Recognition.

 <br /><br />

+# How does it work?

+Every 0.75 seconds the script takes a screenshot of your screen.
+The image gets cropped so that it only consists of the part of the screen where the death message appears.
+A mask corrosponding to the color of the death message get generated.
+The mask is turned grayscale.
+After that the black and white values get filtered to be more readable for the OCR Algorithm.
+The processed image is then passed to the OCR algorithm and the result is passed to the counter.

-## Requirements:
+# Requirements:

 ## 1) Install Python 3